zackargyle/service-workers/README.md

-Progressive Webapp Toolchain
+Service Worker Toolchain
 =========================

 A collection of service worker generation tools.
 Configurable and forkable.

 ## Includes the following packages